Countries that recycle wastewater into drinking water

 AdobeStock_620286723 ©VR studio – stock.adobe.com

-While this idea may still make many people grimace, it is nevertheless becoming a serious avenue for consideration for more and more countries and municipalities around the world that are rightly concerned aboutthe depletion of freshwater resources.
-The megacity of Bangalore, India, is working on such wastewater recycling, as is Los Angeles.
+While this idea may still make many people cringe, it is nonetheless becoming a serious option for an increasing number of countries and municipalities around the world that are rightly concerned aboutthe dwindling supply of freshwater.
+The megacity of Bangalore, India, is exploring such wastewater recycling, as is Los Angeles.

-In the United States, the Texas cities of Big Springs and Wichita Falls have already been using this technique, known as direct potable reuse, since 2011, as has the city of Beaufort in South Africa.
+In the United States, the Texas cities of Big Springs and Wichita Falls have already been using this technique, known as direct potable reuse, as has the city of Beaufort in South Africa since 2011.

-But in this area, and this remains little known, another country remains the undisputed pioneer: Namibia.
-Ranked139thin terms of development, it may seem surprising that this southern African country is so advanced, but when you consider the virtual absence of water resources in its capital, Windhoek, it becomes less surprising that the municipality has sought to innovate.
+But in this regard—and this remains largely unknown—it is yet another country that stands as the undisputed pioneer: Namibia.
+Ranked139thin the list of countries by level of development, one might be surprised that this Southern African nation is so far ahead of the curve, but when one considers the near-total lack of water resources in its capital, Windhoek, it becomes immediately less surprising that this municipality has sought to innovate.

 Aerial view of Windhoek, a capital city born in the middle of the desert